WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 The city walls surround Kotor’s old town, and you can walk some of the walls for free.
-You hardly have to climb any stairs for those views.So, after coming back from St. John´s Fortress, look out for the rest of the city walk and just go up there to have a closer look from above at many of the sights.
+You hardly have to climb any stairs for those views.So, after coming back from St. John´s Fortress, look out for the rest of the city walk and go up there to have a closer look from above at many of the sights.

-Wander the Streets of the Old Town
+Wander the streets of the Old Town

 Do a Kotor Old Town Free City Tour

 Local guides will tell you more about the history of Kotor and give you insights that you probably would not get via guidebooks (well, you might, but honestly, which of us is reading everything in our textbooks?
-I admit, I mostly just get overviews and then learn about a place once I am there).
+I admit, I mostly get overviews and then learn about a place once I am there).

 Shop in Kotor

-Being spoiled by the pretty shops in Mostar and Sarajevo, the shopping opportunities in Kotor seemed few – but there were shops that sell souvenirs and more things that might be interesting to many visitors.
+Being spoiled by the pretty shops in Mostar and Sarajevo, the shopping opportunities in Kotor seemed few.
+But some shops sell souvenirs and more things that might be interesting to many visitors.
 I tend to have a more minimalist lifestyle now and hardly shop – but I love to stroll around.

 Perast is a beautiful little coastal town and makes a wonderful (half) day trip from Kotor.
 You can get there via boat, bus (tickets are about 1.20€ one-way), or drive there yourself.I must say, I liked Perast much more than Kotor itself.
 While you cannot really compare the two places because they are completely different, I still compare them.
 Sitting down and having lunch in one of the restaurants at the bay – including some amazing views – was another highlight.

 Go on a Boat Trip to Our Lady of the Rocks

-You can do this trip either from Kotor directly or visit Our Lady of the Rocks.
-It is a cute, man-made little island in the Bay of Kotor – from Perast, as it is situated just in front of the village of Perast.
+You can do this trip either from Kotor directly or from Perast.
+Our Lady of the Rocks s a cute, man-made little island in the Bay of Kotor.
+It is situated just in front of the village of Perast.

-The best way to visit the island is by boat from Perast, which costs around 5€ round trip.
+- The best way to visit the island is by boat from Perast, which costs around 5€ round trip.